security-force-monitor/sfm-research-handbook-old/es/methodology/methodology.md

 ## Phase 4: Publish data {#method-phase-4}

 Researchers will publish data online when confident that the main branches and overall structure of a country’s security forces are adequately covered.
-As at April 2017, the Monitor has released in draft for comment and feedback datasets on Mexico and Nigeria.
-In collaboration with users of its data, the Monitor will explore different modes and methods of publication options, including in raw form, in specialised reports, and to a regular release cycle.
+In April 2017, the Monitor released in draft for comment and feedback datasets on Mexico and Nigeria.
+The data was published on a prototype data visualization platform.
+Based on user feedback, Security Force Monitor released [WhoWasInCommand.com](https://whowasincommand.com),  a substantially updated version of is web plaform.